rpm5099/mfawesome/README.md

 `pip install --user mfawesome`

-- For a full installation (with all features):
+- For a full installation (with dev features):

 `pip install --user mfawesome[all]`